How does one go...

 A Blessing and a Curse: Life as a PSF Volunteer

-There aren't proper words to describe my feelings toward a place like Pisco Sin Fronteras.
+There aren't sufficient words to describe my feelings toward a place like Pisco Sin Fronteras.
 To be a part of it is both a blessing and a curse.
-It's a place where you walk in the gate a stranger, and leave a changed person with far more attachments than intended.
+It's a place where you walk in the rusty gate a stranger, and leave a changed person with far more attachments than intended.

 Nobody takes the motto "Work hard, Play hard" more to heart than the volunteers of PSF.
 Everybody pours their heart and soul into the work they do.. and then don't hesitate to crack open a couple Bramas around the fire in the evening after a hard day's work.
 This is where some of my best moments at PSF were.
 As soon as the Pisco sun set (many of which I would climb up on the roof to watch), the night would grow chilly.
 We would fight the chill by bundling up and having a bonfire in the middle of our courtyard while nursing beers and chatting.
 Usually it stayed at this mellow level, but every now and again our innocent intentions would turn into long nights out at the local discotecas, which was always a blast.
 What wasn't a blast was peeling ourselves out of bed at 7:30 the next morning to begin a long day of work with a hangover.
 Lesson learned?
 I think not..
 Lessons for me don't usually stick until the third or fourth time.
 Don't judge.